RedisGrafana/RedisGrafana/docs/quickstart.md

 Use the `grafana-cli` tool to install from the command line:

-### Redis Application plug-in and Redis Data Source
+### Redis Application plugin and Redis Data Source

 ```bash
 grafana-cli plugins install redis-app
 ```

-### Redis Explorer plug-in
+### Redis Explorer plugin

 !!! important "Dependencies"

-    Redis Application plug-in and Redis Data Source will be auto-installed as dependencies.
+    Redis Application plugin and Redis Data Source will be auto-installed as dependencies.

 ```bash
 grafana-cli plugins install redis-explorer-app